Tony-Herbet/portfolio/doc.md

 - Add new_experience_text in WORDING files
 - Add new_experience_name in reducers/data in Folders.experiences_name.content or Folders.Root.content (name here is the key string use for the traduction function)
 - Add new_experience_name in reducers/data and add :{name :'', text: ''}

-## Build

-- Add the index.html by hand because react remove html comment on build (to have the troll face visible)